 The sensing initiator shall interact with each intended sensing responder one by one in order of the STA ID field of the DMG Sensing Request frame.

-For each sensing responder, the interaction shall include an initiation phase and may include a sounding phase and a reporting phase.
+For each sensing responder, the interaction shall include an initiation phase and a sounding phase and may include a reporting phase.

 In the initiation phase, the sensing initiator shall send a DMG Sensing Request frame to a sensing responder to request it to participate in the coordinated monostatic DMG sensing instance.
 The Monostatic Sounding Mode subfield of the TDD Beamforming Information field in the DMG Sensing Request frame shall be set to 1 to identify the sequential mode.
-The sensing responder shall not respond with the DMG Sensing Response frame to the sensing initiator later than SIFS time after the request.
-The Duration field of the first DMG Sensing Request frame transmitted by the sensing initiator in an instance shall be set as a NAV which equals the time from the end of the first DMG Sensing Request frame to the end of the last frame in the same instance.
-When the Sensing Instance SN subfield of the TDD Beamforming Information field of the DMG Sensing Request frame is set to 1, the value of the Duration field of the DMG Sensing Request frame shall be calculated based on the Sounding Duration and the Report Duration fields of the DMG Sensing Instance Duration element delivered by sensing responders in the DMG Sensing Measurement Setup Response frame.
-When the Sensing Instance SN subfield of the TDD Beamforming Information field in the DMG Sensing Request frame is set to i (i > 1), it shall be calculated based on the Sounding Duration subfield and the Report Duration subfield in the TDD Beamforming Information field of the DMG Sensing Response frame in the instance with Sensing Instance SN subfield equals i-1.
+The sensing responder shall not respond with the DMG Sensing Response frame to the sensing initiator later than SIFS time after the request. according The value of the Duration field of the first DMG Sensing Request frame in instance i shall be calculated by the Equation (11-xx):

+Durationi=Ni-1*TREQ+Ni*TRSP+4Ni-1*SIFS+n=1Ni(SoundingDurationni-1+ReportDurationni-1) (11-xx)

+where

+Ni is the value of the Num of STAs in Instance subfield of the DMG Sensing Request frame in instance i.

+TREQ is the TXTIME of a DMG Sensing Request frame.

+TRSP is the TXTIME of a DMG Sensing Response frame.

+SoundingDurationni-1 is the value of the Sounding Duration subfield of the DMG Sensing Response frame delivered by sensing responder n in instance i-1(i > 1).
+SoundingDurationn0 is the value of the Sounding Duration field of the DMG Sensing Instance Duration element in the DMG Sensing Measurement Setup Response frame delivered by sensing responder n.

+ReportDurationni-1 is the value of the Report Duration subfield of the DMG Sensing Response frame delivered by sensing responder n in instance i-1(i > 1).
+ReportDurationn0 is the value of the Report Duration field of the DMG Sensing Instance Duration element in the DMG Sensing Measurement Setup Response frame delivered by sensing responder n.

 In the sounding phase, the sensing responder shall start to send one or more Monostatic PPDUs in no later than SIFS time after the DMG Sensing Response frame.
 Monostatic PPDUs transmitted by the same sensing responder shall be separated by SBIFS time.
 When the Sensing Instance SN subfield of the TDD Beamforming Information field in the DMG Sensing Request frame is set to 1, the Monostatic PPDUs shall cover the number of transmitting AWV indicated by the Number TX Beams Per Instance field and the times of repetition indicated by the Repeat Per Instance field in the DMG Sensing Scheduling subelement of the DMG Sensing Measurement Setup element.
 The time of the transmission of the Monostatic PPDUs including the SBIFS shall be equal to the Sounding Duration field of the DMG Sensing Instance Duration element delivered by the sensing responder in the DMG Sensing Measurement Setup Response frame.
-When the Sensing Instance SN subfield of the TDD Beamforming Information field in the DMG Sensing Request frame is set to i (i > 1), the Monostatic PPDUs shall cover the number of transmitting AWV indicated by the Number TX Beams in Instance subfield and the times of repetition indicated by the Repeat in Instance subfield in the TDD Beamforming Information field of the DMG Sensing Request frame with Sensing Instance SN subfield equals i-1.
+When the Sensing Instance SN subfield of the TDD Beamforming Information field in the DMG Sensing Request frame is set to i (i > 1), the Monostatic PPDUs shall cover the number of transmitting AWV indicated by the Num of TX Beams in Instance subfield and the times of repetition indicated by the Num of Repeat in Instance subfield in the TDD Beamforming Information field of the DMG Sensing Request frame with Sensing Instance SN subfield equals i-1.
 The time of the transmission of the Monostatic PPDUs including the SBIFS shall be equal to the Sounding Duration field of the DMG Sensing Response frame of the instance with the Sensing Instance SN subfield equals i-1.